HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 </p>

 8. Check your staking on the Explorer.
-- Go to the [Forger Contract Read Functions](https://eon-explorer.horizenlabs.io/address/0x0000000000000000000022222222222222222222/read-contract#address-tabs) page.
+- Go to the [Forger Stake V2 Contract  Read Functions](https://eon-explorer.horizenlabs.io/address/0x0000000000000000000022222222222222222333?tab=read_contract) page.
-- Click on the *Read Contract* tab.
+- Click on the *Connect wallet* button.
 - Connect your wallet.
-- Go to the *getPagedForgersStakesByUser* method and enter the following:
+- Go to the *getPagedForgersStakesByDelegator* method and enter the following:
    - MetaMask address
    - 0 for the *startIndex* field
    - 1 in the *pageSize* field